echoa/test_gb_sync/models/sealion_v1/sealion_v1.md

 ## Usage
-SEA-LION V1 base and instruct models can be run using the 🤗 Transformers library
+SEA-LION-7B-Instruct can be run using the 🤗 Transformers library

 ```python
 # Please use transformers==4.37.2